deartc/FitBitLit/README.md

 2. Kaggle files
-A. Iloc Location of exercise in file used and identified B Calories of four  exerciserscalculated with different exercise location  and weight on Kaggle C Summary and analysis of the data plotted using matploblib
+A. Iloc Location of exercise in file used and identified
+B. Calories of four  exercisers calculated with different exercise location and weight on Kaggle
+C. Summary and analysis of the data plotted using matploblib

 Category 3: Data Display
-A. Matplotlib-Scatter diagram
+1. Matplotlib-Scatter diagram
-1. Excel data files scatter diagram of
+A.  Excel data files scatter diagram of
-2. Histogram
+B.  Histogram
+C.  Correlaton Charts

 2. Tableau to chart Excel data
-A.
+A.  Calories Bar  Chart  for Each Exerciser
+B.  Steps Line Char for Each Exerciser

 https://public.tableau.com/views/TeresaHAwkinsExerciseDataInfoCalories/Sheet1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link